anish3007/personal_urls/interview_links.md

 * How I cleared the Amazon SDE 2 interview - https://medium.com/@rachit138/how-i-cleared-the-amazon-sde-2-interview-f82a33706ff4
 * The Horrifically Dystopian World of Software Engineering Interviews - https://www.jarednelsen.dev/posts/The-horrifically-dystopian-world-of-software-engineering-interviews
 * Interviewing for a JavaScript Job - http://raganwald.com/2015/02/21/interviewing-for-a-front-end-job.html
+* How to Get a Job at Google - https://www.nytimes.com/2014/02/23/opinion/sunday/friedman-how-to-get-a-job-at-google.html